Volunteer Pet Vaccination Clinic

 402 Grand Ave

-Thursdays 11AM to 1PM
+Thursdays 11AM to Noon

 By bringing a sick or aggressive animal onto the the property you are exposing others to disease and potential dog fights that you would be liable for, so please do not bring sick or aggressive animals to the facility we are simply not equipped to handle those situations during clinic.